rtasalem/video-game-shop-rest-api/README.md

 # RESTful API for a Video Game Shop
 ### Acknowledgements
-Thank you to the IT consultants (Prem, Etisham, and Madihah) who asked and trusted me to plan and deliver this tutorial to help them further their understanding of Java and RESTful APIs.
+Thank you to the IT consultants (Prem, Etisham, and Madihah) who asked me to plan and deliver this tutorial to help their understanding of Java and RESTful APIs.
-## Background
+## Description
-A basic RESTful API I built during a demo & tutorial for IT consultants at FDM Group with various backgrounds in TechOps, data engineering, and cloud engineering.
-The demo served to teach IT consultants with less experience in software development to understand how RESTful APIs are built and structured.
-Topics covered included RESTful architecture (controllers, services, repositories, models, and exceptions), HTTP requests (GET, POST, PUT, and DELETE), testing API HTTP requests in [Postman](https://www.postman.com/downloads/).
+A simple RESTful API I built during a demo & tutorial for IT consultants at FDM Group with various backgrounds in TechOps, data engineering, and cloud engineering.
+The demo served to teach IT consultants more complex areas of software development to understand how RESTful APIs are built and function.
+Topics covered included RESTful architecture (controllers, services, repositories, models, and exceptions), HTTP requests (GET, POST, PUT, and DELETE), and testing HTTP requests in [Postman](https://www.postman.com/downloads/).
 The API utilises CRUD operations to add, retrieve, update, and delete video games from a H2 (in-memory) database.
 ## Libraries & Technologies
 The project was set up as a Maven project using [Spring Initializr](https://start.spring.io/).
-The following dependencies were added into the project during this initial set up:
+The following dependencies were added into the project during initial set up:
 - **Spring Boot DevTools:** Makes the development process more efficient by automatically restarting the applications whenever code changes are made.
 - **Spring Web:** Used to handle HTTP requests.
 - **Spring Reactive Web:** An extension of the Spring Framework to allow for increased scalability and responsiveness when building web applications.